-Insurance is Temporary
+Insurance Is Temporary

-The whole point of term life insurance and disability insurance is to cancel it when it is no longer needed and save those premiums.
-Insure well against financial catastrophe while you have a need, then get rid of it once the need is gone since insurance by definition always costs more than it is worth on average.
-A typical physician is going to have a 5 figure monthly benefit from disability insurance and a 7 figure benefit from term life insurance.
-With the disability insurance, the goal is to have a benefit large enough that, after-tax, you can both maintain your standard of living AND still save for retirement (because disability insurance generally stops paying at age 65-67.)
-That usually means a benefit of $10-20,000 per month.
+The whole point of term life insurance and disability insurance is to cancel it when it is no longer needed, so you can save those premium payments.
+Insure well against financial catastrophe while you have a need; then get rid of it once the need is gone (since insurance, on average, always costs more than it is worth).
+A typical physician is going to have a five-figure monthly benefit from disability insurance and a seven-figure benefit from term life insurance.
+With the disability insurance policy, the goal is to have a benefit large enough that, after tax, you can both maintain your standard of living AND still save for retirement (because disability insurance generally stops paying at ages 65-67.)
+That usually means a benefit of $10,000-$20,000 per month.

-What We Have Done With Disability Insurance
+What We Have Done with Disability Insurance

 My new employer offered a group disability policy.
-It was fairly inexpensive, but most importantly to me, didn't have a climbing exclusion.
-So I bought a benefit worth $10,000 a month.
+It was fairly inexpensive, but most importantly to me, it didn't have a climbing exclusion.
+I bought a benefit worth $10,000 a month.
 I don't recall the exact cost, but it was dramatically cheaper than my individual policy.
 It was specialty-specific but not as robust of a policy.
-That cost has gradually climbed over the years as I have gotten older and has changed from one company to another once or twice.
-It is currently also with The Standard and costs me $1,659.96 per year (1.38% of benefit).
+That cost gradually climbed over the years as I got older and changed from one company to another once or twice.
+It was also with The Standard, and it cost me $1,659.96 per year (1.38% of benefit).

 Disability Insurance Changes

-Remember that the way disability policies are written, they pay you based on loss of income and/or the inability to perform the “substantial and material duties of Your Regular Occupation.
+Remember that the way disability policies are written, companies pay you based on loss of income and/or the inability to perform the “substantial and material duties” of your regular occupation.
 If I cut off my right hand and could no longer intubate, I couldn't practice emergency medicine.
-But how much would my income drop immediately?
-Perhaps $200K.
+But how much would my income have immediately dropped?
+Perhaps $200,000.
 Most disabilities that would keep me from practicing medicine probably wouldn't have much of an effect on our overall income.
 By percentage of income, my regular occupation is no longer “physician.”
-It's “blogger.”
+It's “blogger” or “podcaster” or “CEO.”
 If I can't practice but could blog, then we're looking at residual (partial) disability.
-My residual disability rider says that it isn't going to pay squat if my monthly earnings are reduced by less than 20%.
+My Residual Disability Rider says that it isn't going to pay squat if my monthly earnings are reduced by less than 20%.

-What We Have Done With Life Insurance
+What We Did with Life Insurance

 Let's turn to life insurance.
 My first life insurance policy was sold to me during medical school by a “friend” (working as an intern at Northwestern Mutual for the summer.)
-It was a $280,000 term policy and a $20,000 whole life policy.
+It was a $280,000 term policy and a $20,000 whole life insurance policy.
 I don't recall the premiums, but they weren't very high because there wasn't much insurance there and I was young and healthy.
 As an intern, I upgraded.
 However, I discovered that just like with disability insurance, the term life insurance companies didn't like the fact that I climbed.
-I ended up with a very overpriced policy through Minnesota Life.
-The base policy itself wasn't too bad, it was the extra $1,000 per year that I was paying simply for going climbing every now and then.
+I ended up with an overpriced policy through Minnesota Life.
+The base policy itself wasn't too bad; it was the extra $1,000 per year that I was paying simply for going climbing every now and then.
 However, it was basically a five-year policy that would go up in price every five years.
 (Remember, I wasn't particularly financially literate when this was sold to me.)
 The idea my “advisor” had was to upgrade it to a whole life policy when I became an attending.

-Upon leaving the military in 2010, we decided we had enough of a nest egg that we could just let the $400K SGLI policy go without converting it to a VGLI (same thing, but for veterans) policy or buying more insurance.
-Ever since then, we've had $1,750,000 on me.
+Upon leaving the military in 2010, we decided we had enough of a nest egg that we could just let the $400,000 SGLI policy go without converting it to a VGLI (same thing, but for veterans) policy or buying more insurance.
+Ever since then, we've had $1.75 million on me.
 We have never bought insurance on Katie.
-She wasn't working for pay from 2004 until the last couple of years as she's taken on WCI duties.
-And I always felt I had enough income that I could have paid for whatever household assistance I would have needed in the event of her untimely death.
+She wasn't working for pay from 2004 until the last couple of years as she's taken on WCI duties, and I always felt I had enough income that I could have paid for whatever household assistance I would have needed in the event of her untimely death.

 Why I'm Not Cancelling My Term Life Yet

-Second, we’re still in the financial independence gray area, at least without selling WCI, LLC which is highly illiquid and whose value is highly dependent on my ability to work in it, at least for a year or two after a sale.
-We’ll be past that gray area in another year or two at our current savings rate.
-But I think if I died, Katie would appreciate an extra $1.75M in cash.annually renewable term since I obviously won't have a need for these policies that is anywhere near as long as they will last.
-But I’m only paying $387.50 + $749 = $1,136.50 per year for $1.75M in coverage.
-That’s dramatically less than the disability coverage is costing.
+Third, term life is much cheaper than disability insurance, and with level premiums, it actually becomes a better deal each year.
+In retrospect, I wish I had bought annually renewable term insurance since I obviously won't have a need for these policies anywhere near as long as they will last.
+But I was only paying $387.50 + $749 = $1,136.50 per year for $1.75 million in coverage.
+That was dramatically less than the disability coverage was costing.
 In addition, with a level term policy, you're actually overpaying for coverage in the first few years (since you're less likely to die) and underpaying in the last few years.
-I suspect that fact makes some people hold on to the last 5 or 10 years of their 30-year level term policies even if they're retired and no longer actually need the policy.
+I suspect that fact makes some people hold on to the last 5-10 years of their 30-year level term policies even if they're retired and no longer actually need the policy.
 It has just become a much better bet than it used to be.
-I don’t think we’re going to do that, but we’re going to keep these two policies for another year or two anyway.
+We do consider dropping them every year though.
+Maybe this year is the one.

 What do you think?
 Have you dumped your disability and term life policies?
 What issues did you take into consideration?
 If you haven't dumped yours, when do you plan to?
 Comment below![This updated post was originally published in 2018.]